cdslaborg/paramonte/src/interface/MATLAB/README.md

 [https://github.com/cdslaborg/paramonte](https://github.com/cdslaborg/paramonte)

-Alternatively, you can build the library from the source in the GitHub repository of the project ([https://github.com/cdslaborg/paramonte](https://github.com/cdslaborg/paramonte)).
+Alternatively, you can build the library from the source in the GitHub repository of the project: https://github.com/cdslaborg/paramonte
 For instructions, please visit: [cdslab.org/pm](https://www.cdslab.org/paramonte)

 Dependencies
 ============